ehb54/ddns/README.md

 My `myhost.ydns.eu` DNS entry shows TTL of 246 seconds, so another 4.1 minute lag can be added.

-Additional DDNS DNS updates and intermediate DNS server caching may cause further lags.
+Intermediate DNS server caching may cause further lags.

 ### a better strategy ?